atiqueahmedziad/Easy-Project-Management-Tool/README.md

 You can find how to use the tool [here](https://www.youtube.com/watch?v=W6fC6OQOjd0)

 ### How to Build this tool in your local environment ?
-This project is made with Intellij IDEA.
+This project is made using Intellij IDEA.
 So, I would **recommand** you to build this project using Intellij IDEA.
 1. Install Intellij IDEA from [here](https://www.jetbrains.com/idea/) if you don't already have it installed.
 You can install Community Edition.
 But if you are a student you can get the Ultimate Edition for free submitting your student identity info.
 2. Fork & clone / download the source code of this repository in your PC.
 3. We have stored information about different projects in a MySQL Database.
 You need the create a database with following 3 Tables with columns with mentioned datatypes.
 If you use the Ultimate Edition of Intellij IDEA, you can create the database inside the IDE.
 If you are a Community Edition user you can make the database with [sequel pro](https://www.sequelpro.com/) / [MAMP](https://www.mamp.info/en/downloads/)